HaydenK2/Job-Application-Tracker/README.md

 ## Project Description
 Welcome to My Job App Viewer!
 This is a web application that allows the user to do the following to their job applications:

-1) Add jobs they applied to!
+1) Add jobs they applied to
 2) Update a job application
 3) Remove a job application